-Independent Review Board
+Independent Review Board Members

 Lee Coppola, former dean of St. Bonaventure University’s journalism school, was a newspaper reporter, an investigative television reporter and an assistant U.S. Attorney before taking his position at St. Bonaventure.
 As an assistant U.S. Attorney, he investigated and prosecuted a number of high profile criminal cases for the government.
 Coppola is a graduate of St. Bonaventure University and the State University of New York at Buffalo’s School of Law.

-Sister Anne Marie Jablonicky, CSSF, a Felician Franciscan sister, is a counselor and therapist at the Diocesan Counseling Center for Church Ministers in the Diocese of Buffalo, NY.
+Sister Anne Marie Jablonicky, CSSF, a Felician Franciscan sister, is a counselor and a therapist in the Diocesan Counseling Center for Church Ministers in the Diocese of Buffalo, NY.
 She is a National Board Certified Counselor (NCC) and a NYS certified school psychologist.
 She holds graduate degrees in clinical psychology from St. John’s University, Queens, NY, school psychology and a professional diploma from Alfred University, Alfred, NY and counseling from Canisius College, Buffalo, NY.
 She has also completed post-graduate training in counseling psychology and advanced Rorschach testing.
 For the past 30 years, Sister Anne Marie has done individual and group therapy, candidate assessments, psychological testing, educational workshops, and consultation services to diocesan officials, clergy, women and men religious, and various leadership teams.
 She has served as a member of her province’s leadership team, the formation team at Christ the King Seminary, East Aurora, NY and an instructor in the clinical pastoral education (CPE) program of the Catholic Health System.
 She also serves on the Felician Services Inc. Board of Directors which is responsible for the oversight of all the Felician-sponsored ministries in North America.

-Alfred F. Luhr, III is senior vice president and regional market manager with the Business and Professional Banking Department, which he established in 1988, at M&T Bank.
+Alfred F. Luhr, III is a retired senior vice president and regional market manager with the Business and Professional Banking Department, which he established in 1988 at M&T Bank.
 In this position, he manages a team of 18 business bankers that oversee 20,000 local small business relationships.
 He is also responsible for new business development, credit and the maintenance of commercial account relationships involving professional, family and privately held-businesses throughout the M&T Bank Corporation Western New York market.
 After management training, Mr. Luhr was a senior commercial loan representative and office manager for Marine Midland Bank in New York City.
 In 1976, he returned to Buffalo to work for M&T Bank as assistant vice president and senior commercial loan representative.
 He left in 1979 to become assistant vice president of marketing with the American Steamship Company.
 Mr. Luhr returned to M&T in 1986 and was named vice president and group manager of the commercial banking department.
-Mr. Luhr received his MBA from New York University Stern Graduate School of Business in 1972 and a BA in History from Canisius College in 1968.
+Mr. Luhr received his MBA from New York University Stern Graduate School of Business in 1972 and his BA in History from Canisius College in 1968.
 Mr. Luhr was born in Buffalo and still resides in Snyder, New York with his wife, Susan.